sak96/todo.conky/README.md

-What?
+#*TODO-CONKY*
+##What?
- a simple conky todo list
+ a simple conky todo list :scroll:

-Why?
+##Why?
- to remember what to do :P
+    1.to remember what to do :smiley:
+    1.to have it on desktop in front of :eyes:

+## Depenedency
+    1.conky
+    1.bash

-How to install?
+##How to install?
+    1. The make way :sunglasses:
- install conky
+    > make install

+    1. the manual way :innocent:
+    ```
- copy todo to .conky folder in your home the execute the following command echo "alias todo=\"$Home/.conky/todo/todo.sh\"" >> .bashrc
+    copy todo to .conky folder in your home
+    echo "alias todo=\"$Home/.conky/todo/todo.sh\"" >> .bashrc
+    ```

-How to use?
+##How to use?
- to add todo use: todo add "task 1" to remove todo number 7 use: todo remove 7 to remove all use: todo remove all
+    1.to add todo use
+    > todo add "task 1"
+    1.to remove todo number 7 use
+    > todo remove 7
+    1.to remove all use
+    > todo remove all